SteffenPL/steffenpl.github.io/src/research/projects/epithelial-to-mesenchymal.md

 is an old but very diverse topic.
 The preferred numerical methods vary fundamentally depending on the application, ranging from discrete element methods for engineering applications to complex algorithms from non-smooth mechanics or elasticity.

 Our method of choice is the rather novel [position-based dynamics (PBD)](../position-based-dynamics).
 The advantage of PBD is that it has nearly optimal speed and it does not waste unnecessary resources on satisfying the inequality constraints.
 This allowed us to run millions of simulations within a few hours.
-This uncompromising approach allowed us to generate enough data for statistical data analysis.
+With this uncompromising approach, we could generate enough data for statistical data analysis.
 Moreover, the numerical stability of PBD resolved issues previous algorithms had when the tissue is very packed.